 Multi-Table Classifier¶

-In this notebook, we will learn how to train a classifier with complex relational data where a secondary table is itself a parent tables of another table (ie. snowflake schema).
+In this notebook, we will learn how to train a classifier in a simple multi-table dataset.
 It is recommended to see the single table tutorial first.

 import pandas as pd